senacor/Trader.AI/README.md

 in turn replies with the estimated stock price.

 ## Required Tools
 Trader AI's codebase relies on Python 3.
-The following paragraphs describe which tools are required to run the application.

-### Preface
 To run Trader AI the following tools are required:
 * Python 3
-* pip (comes with Python)
+* pip
-* virtualenv (details see below)
+* virtualenv

+Details on how to install these tools are listed below.

 ### Installing Python 3 on Mac
 On Mac there are two ways to install Python 3: